 - Other prevention methods include washing your hands and staying home when you are sick.

-Nationally, influenza activity remains low.
+Nationally, influenza activity continues to increase.
 Influenza cases have been reported in Sedgwick County.
-The percentage of influenza-like illness (ILI) visits to selected outpatient clinics was at 1.89% (Sedgwick County).
+The percentage of influenza-like illness (ILI) visits to selected outpatient clinics was at 4.6% (Sedgwick County).

 Influenza (also known as “flu”) is a contagious respiratory illness caused by influenza viruses.
 It can cause mild to severe illness, and at times can lead to death.
 An annual flu vaccine is the best way to protect against flu.
 Vaccination helps prevent infection and can prevent serious outcomes in people who get vaccinated but still get sick with flu.
 The CDC recommends that everyone ages 6 months and older get a flu vaccine.